Michael Chong

-Michael David Chong PC MP (born November 22, 1971) is a Canadian politician who has represented the Ontario riding of Wellington—Halton Hills in the House of Commons since 2004.
-A member of the Conservative Party, he served in the cabinet of Prime Minister Stephen Harper as Minister of Intergovernmental Affairs and Minister of Sport, as well as the President of the Queen's Privy Council for Canada from February 6, 2006 to November 27, 2006.
-On September 8, 2020, Chong was appointed the Shadow Minister for Foreign Affairs.
+Michael David Chong PC MP (born November 22, 1971) is a Canadian politician who has represented the Ontario riding of Wellington—Halton Hills North in the House of Commons since 2004.
+A member of the Conservative Party, he served in the cabinet of Prime Minister Stephen Harper as Minister of Intergovernmental Affairs and Minister of Sport, as well as the President of the Queen's Privy Council for Canada from February to November 2006.

+On September 8, 2020, Chong was appointed the Shadow Minister for Foreign Affairs, serving in the shadow cabinets of Erin O'Toole and Pierre Poilievre.
+He previously served as Shadow Minister for Infrastructure, Communities and Urban Affairs, Shadow Cabinet Minister for Science, and Shadow Cabinet Minister for Democratic Institutions under Andrew Scheer.

-Chong is best known for his Red Tory views and he ran for the leadership of the Conservative Party in 2017, coming in fifth place out of fourteen candidates.
+Chong began his career on Bay Street before entering politics.
+He ran for the leadership of the Conservative Party in 2017, coming in fifth place out of fourteen candidates.

-Early life and career
+Early life, education, and career

 Chong was born on November 22, 1971, in Windsor, Ontario, the oldest son of Cornelia de Haan and Paul Chong.
 His father was born in Hong Kong and immigrated to Canada in 1952, becoming a doctor.
 His mother arrived in Canada in 1960 from the Netherlands, and worked as a nurse.
 Chong has three siblings; Peter, Andrew and Joanna.
 He was raised near Fergus in Wellington County, a small town in rural Southern Ontario, and attended Centre Wellington District High School.
 In 1978, when Chong was six years old, his mother was killed in a car accident at an intersection near Fergus.
 Two years after her death his father married Adriana, who raised him and his three siblings as if they were her own.
 In 1999, Chong's father was also killed in a car accident at the same intersection where his mother had been killed 21 years earlier.

 Chong attended Trinity College at the University of Toronto where he studied philosophy, history and politics.
 In his final year at university he landed a job with Canadian Tire as an assistant to a senior executive.

 He has worked in information technology for Barclays Bank and Research Capital Corporation.
 Chong worked as a senior technology consultant to the Greater Toronto Airports Authority for the redevelopment of Pearson International Airport and prior to entering politics he worked for the National Hockey League Players’ Association.

 Chong was a founding member of The Dominion Institute.
 He served on the board of the Groves Memorial Hospital from 2002 to 2004, later serving on the board of the Elora Festival and Elora Festival Singers as well as the Corporation of Trinity College.